pepfar-datim/DATIM-MER-METADATA/README.md

 - Data Elements and Data Element Groups
 - Category Combos and all Child Objects
 - Datasets and Data Entry Forms
-- Cleaning Favorites and Cleaning Indicators (When Availalbe)
+- Cleaning Favorites and Cleaning Indicators (When Available)
 - Validation Rules

 ## Support